GlobalPass-AG/developer/docs/api-integration-guide/3-document-forensic-analysis.md

----
-sidebar_position: 4
----

-# Document Forensic Analysis
+# 3 Document Forensic Analysis

 Begin by getting a screening token as described in [KYC screenings](kyc-screenings/initiating-a-kyc-screening), or use a screening token that belongs to a specific user whose document you are about to send to forensic analysis.

-Then, make an HTTP POST request to:
+Make a HTTP POST request to: _/api/v1/screenings/{screeningToken}/forensics_

-/api/v1/screenings/{screeningToken}/forensics

-Request Headers:
+Request headers:

-**Content-Type: multipart/form-data**
+> Content-Type: multipart/form-data

-Request body:
+Request data:

-**Files: File sent to forensic analysis**
+> Files: File sent to forensic analysis

-**Tag: String describing the type of document uploaded** (optional)
+> Tag: String describing the type of document uploaded (optional)

 ```bash title="Example request"
 curl --location --request POST 'https://screenings-api-test.globalpass.ch/api/v1/screenings/ bf42e9f1-9af8-4a6b-a1fd-9440f1fe9bfd/forensics' --header 'Authorization: Bearer {your_access_token}' --form 'Files=@"/C:/Image1.jpg"' --form 'Tag="TransferExplanation"'